Buyer and Seller Costs

 10. Moving Costs

 Some of the above costs are self-explanatory.
-For those you are unsure about, please click the Glossary link below for a definition.
+For those you are unsure about, please click the Glossary link below.